Exploring run-and-tumble movement in confined settings through simulation: Conclusions

 \section{Conclusions}

 In this paper, we explored the dynamics of run-and-tumble motion within confined two-dimensional domains, specifically examining how various distributions and boundary conditions affect the validity of the Mean Path Length Theorem (MPLT) and the statistics of the dynamics.
 Through a combination of theoretical analysis and numerical simulations, we demonstrated that the MPLT holds true across a wide range of conditions, provided that the angular distribution of particle tumbling remains uniformly random.
-This establishes the significance of understanding motion within bounded domains across physics, ecology, and biology, and highlights the foundational role of the Mean Path Length Theorem (MPLT) in predicting and controlling particle or agent behavior in diverse environments.
+This underscores the significance of understanding motion within bounded domains across physics, ecology, and biology, and highlights the foundational role of the MPLT in predicting and controlling particle or agent behavior in diverse environments.

 We used a simulation of a 2D circular domain to model particle movement, adhering to real-world experimental conditions.
-By employing a constant speed for particles and exploring various step length distributions, we observe the transition of movement from diffusive to quasi-ballistic.
-Then, we presented an analysis on the MPLT's applicability under diverse conditions, revealing that the theorem holds true when angular distributions are uniformly random.
+By employing a constant speed for particles and exploring various step length distributions, we observed the transition of movement from diffusive to quasi-ballistic.
+We then presented an analysis of the MPLT's applicability under diverse conditions, revealing that the theorem holds true when angular distributions are uniformly random.
 In fact, when particles exhibit a strong directional bias due to fixed or Gaussian-distributed angles, they tend to collide with the same region of the boundary, introducing anisotropy and thereby violating the MPLT's foundational assumptions.

 We examined path length distributions and their variance under different conditions.
 Exploring path length distributions between collisions sheds light on the transition from diffusive to quasi-ballistic movements.
 This part of the study illustrates how varying the parameter $l/R$ influences the distribution, emphasizing the intricate relationship between movement type and path length distribution.
 The results show a transition from diffusive to quasi-ballistic regimes as $l/R$ increases.
 For $l/R<1$, the distribution is characterized by an exponential decay with a power-law deviation for small path lengths, transitioning to a combination of diffusive and ballistic behaviors as $l/R$ increases.
 Understanding these distributions helps in predicting escape times, optimizing sorting mechanisms, and designing environments that mimic natural habitats for microorganisms.